1.2 - Samples & Populations1.2 - Samples & Populations

 1.2.2 - Sampling Methods1.2.2 - Sampling Methods

 There are many different ways to select a sample from a population.
-Some of these methods are probability-based, such as the simple random sampling method that you'll read about below and in your textbook.
+Some of these methods are probability-based, such as the simple random sampling method, which you'll read about below and in your textbook.
 Other probability-based methods include cluster sampling methods and stratified sampling methods.
-You may learn more about these if you take a research methods course in the future.
-Other sampling methods are not probability-based, such as convenience sampling methods which you'll read about below.
+You may learn more about these if you take a research methods course or an advanced statistics course in the future.
+Other sampling methods are not probability-based, such as convenience sampling methods, which you will read about below.

 To prevent sampling bias and obtain a representative sample, a sample should be selected using a probability-based sampling design which gives each individual a known chance of being selected.
 The most common probability-based sampling method is the simple random sampling method.

 Using this method, a sample is selected without replacement.
 This means that once an individual has been selected to be a part of the sample they cannot be selected a second time.
 If multiple samples are being taken (e.g., when constructing a sampling distribution in Lesson 4), an individual can appear in more than one sample, but only once in each sample.

 - A method of obtaining a sample from a population in which every member of the population has an equal chance of being selected

 An institutional researcher is conducting a study of World Campus students’ attitudes toward community service.
 He takes a list of all 12,242 World Campus students and uses a random number generator to select 30 students whom he contacts to complete the survey.
 This researcher used simple random sampling because participants were selected from the overall population in a way that each individual had an equal chance of being selected.